 Goodwill is recorded as the difference, if any, between the aggregate consideration paid for an acquisition and the fair value of the identifiable net tangible and intangible assets acquired.
 Goodwill is not amortized but is evaluated for impairment annually or more frequently if indicators of impairment are present or changes in circumstances suggest that impairment may exist.
+We test annually for impairment as of October 1.

-The first step of the goodwill impairment test compares the fair value of the reporting unit with its carrying amount, including goodwill.
-If the fair value of the reporting unit exceeds its carrying amount, the goodwill of the reporting unit is not considered to be impaired.
-If the carrying amount of the reporting unit exceeds its fair value, the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
-The second step of the goodwill impairment test, used to measure the amount of impairment loss, compares the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
+As part of our annual goodwill impairment test, we first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If we conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, we conduct a quantitative goodwill impairment assessment.
+The first step of the quantitative goodwill impairment test compares the fair value of the reporting unit with its carrying amount, including goodwill.
+The Company early adopted ASU 2017-04 on January 1, 2017, which eliminates the second step of the goodwill impairment analysis.
+Therefore, if the carrying amount of the reporting unit exceeds its fair value in the first step of the goodwill allocated to that reporting unit.
+If the fair value of the reporting unit exceeds its carrying amount of goodwill allocated to that reporting unit.
+If the fair value of the reporting unit is not considered to be impaired.